swipestudio/BeaconReceiver/README.md

 * Install each app on its own iOS device

 * Start the sender app and toggle the activate switch.
-Keep the other device (the receiver) at a reasonable distance from the sender device, or you'll see the welcome screen immediatly
+You'll need to start the Receiver app before it can recognize regions.
+Keep the receiver device at a reasonable distance from the sender device, or you'll see the welcome screen immediately.

 * Have fun with beacons